 \section{Introduction}

-We study extensions of the \emph{Min-Cut Max-Flow (MCMF) Theorem}, a fundamental primitive in graph theory and algorithms.
+We study multi-pair extensions of the \emph{Min-Cut Max-Flow (MCMF) Theorem}, a primitive in graph theory and algorithms.
 This theorem states that, for any graph $G$ and node pair $(s, t)$, the maximum value of an $s \leadsto t$ flow is equal to the minimum capacity of a cut separating $s$ and $t$.
-We will consider a setting where, instead of one input pair $(s, t)$, the goal is to analyze flows or cuts among an entire set of demand pairs $P \subseteq V(G) \times V(G)$.
+In our setting, instead of one input pair $(s, t)$, the goal is to analyze flows or cuts among an entire set of demand pairs $P \subseteq V(G) \times V(G)$.
 Even in this generalized setting, it remains true that the capacity of the minimum \emph{fractional} multicut that simultaneously separates all pairs in $P$ is equal to the value of the maximum multiflow\footnote{In the maximum multiflow problem, the goal is to simultaneously push any amount of flow between each demand pair (while respecting capacities), and the goal is to maximize the sum of flow values over the demand pairs.} for $P$ (this follows by LP duality; see e.g., \cite{CK09} Section 2 for formal details).
 However, it is no longer generally true that the minimum \emph{integral} multicut for $P$ has the same capacity.
 An example of an instance on which these quantities differ is shown in Figure \ref{fig:mcmffail}.
-A fundamental question in the area is to determine the maximum possible ratio between these quantities in the multi-pair setting.
-This ratio is called the \emph{flow-cut gap}.